 The National Railroad Museum® offers a variety of spaces capable of accommodating groups of up to 400.
 Our Events team delivers excellent customer service and attention to detail.
-Email our Events Coordinator at [email protected] or call (920) 437-7623 Ext.
-23 to schedule a tour and learn about availability and rates!
+Email the Museum at [email protected] or call (920) 437-7623 to schedule a tour and learn about availability and rates!

 The Lenfestey Center is home to several of the Museum’s historic locomotives and noteworthy exhibits.